Go where the adventure takes you…

 Much like AirBnB this application would have to account for a lot of content.
 The content would start at the local level and delivered based on the users mobile devices location, however, we wanted them to have the ability to search anywhere in the country and worldwide eventually.

-They key challenge here was to design a system that could support all the required content in a way that was unobtrusive and would scale as the user requested more.
+The key challenge here was to design a system that could support all the required content in a way that was unobtrusive and would scale as guided experiences were added and more customers gained access.

 Understanding User Needs

-We performed qualitative interviews with prospective customers to understand the specific needs when discovering and interacting with guide experiences through traditional methods.
-We spent two weeks interviewing folks, collecting artifacts in the form of imagery (see some examples below) and analyzing the insight gathered.
+We performed qualitative interviews with prospective customers to understand the specific needs when discovering and interacting with guide experiences.
+We spent two weeks performing in-depth qualitative interviews with folks to understand the motivations and desires surrounding travelers and guides alike.
+We collected artifacts that helped to paint a visual image of this space and dug-in deep to analyze the insights gathered.
 From here we established four key personas to help guide design decisions down-stream.

-Sketching was done early on to iron out some of the concepts and ideas.
-Sketching allowed us to present ideas early to the stakeholders to get alignment on the overall direction and interaction behavior.
+As almost all of my projects, sketching was done early on to iron out some of the concepts and ideas.
+Sketching allowed the team to present ideas early to the stakeholders to get alignment on the overall direction and interaction behavior.

 Visual Design & Styling